nerdyc/Squeal/README.md

 Squeal allows [sqlite](http://www.sqlite.org/) databases to be created and accessed with [Swift](https://developer.apple.com/swift/).

+## Installation

+1. Clone this project into your project directory.
+E.g.:

+    ```bash
+    cd ~/SampleProject
+    mkdir Externals
+    git clone git@github.com:nerdyc/Squeal.git Externals/Squeal
+    ```

+2. Add `Squeal.xcodeproj` to your project by selecting the 'Add files to ...' item in the 'File' menu.

+3. Add Squeal's `module.map` to your project's `Import Paths`.

+    You can do this by selecting your project in XCode's Project navigator (the sidebar on the left), then select `Build Settings` for your app target.

+    Within `Build Settings`, set the `Import Paths` setting to `$(PROJECT_DIR)/Externals/Squeal/modules`.
+If you cloned `Squeal` to a different location, then modify the example value to match.

+4. Build and run.

+Step #3 is necessary because `sqlite` is a library not a module.
+Swift can only import modules, and the `module.map` defines a module for sqlite so it can be imported into Swift code.

 ## Use the Database class to create and open databases

 Databases are accessed through the `Database` class.
 Squeal supports creating on-disk, temporary, and in-memory